 A Personal Retirement Savings Account (PRSA) is a long term pension savings product available to all individuals under the age of 75.
 It is designed, primarily, as a pre-retirement vehicle enabling individuals to save for retirement in a flexible manner.
 Tax relief is available on an individual’s personal contributions subject to age and income based limits.
-Employers must provide a payroll facility for deductions to a PRSA under the net pay system; employers can also contribute to a PRSA though they are not obliged to do so.
+Employers must provide a payroll deduction facility for the remittance of employee contributions to a PRSA under the net pay system; employers can also contribute to a PRSA though they are not obliged to do so.

 There are two types of PRSA; standard and non-standard.
 The difference between the two is the maximum charging structure and the type of assets in which you can invest.